-Uefa has revealed that the final stages of the competition will be held in England or Germany, with the decision to be made in September
+UEFA have announced that the semifinals and final of the competition will be held in either England or Germany, with the final decision set to be made in September

 Nineteen member associations have submitted bids to host matches at the competition, which will be held in 13 different cities across the continent in six years' time.

-Thirty-two associations had initially expressed an interest in hosting matches and those who have submitted dossiers will learn their fate on September 19, when the Uefa Executive Commitee announce their final decision.
+Thirty-two associations had initially expressed an interest in hosting matches and those who have submitted dossiers will learn their fate on September 19, when the UEFA Executive Committee announces its final decision.

 "The 60th year anniversary edition of the tournament will be an historic one, with matches played in many European countries.

 "By spreading the Euro across our continent, we will allow more fans from more nations to share in the excitement of hosting such a magical event.

 "Member associations will also benefit greatly from this format, since more of them will be exposed to an elite tournament and have the opportunity to increase the development of football in their respective countries.

 "I wish all the candidates the best of luck in this bidding process."